 Public agencies, nonprofit organizations, community-based victim service organizations, faith-based organizations, tribal organizations, and community coalitions committed to advocating for the rights and services of crime victims are encouraged to apply.
 Organizations without 501(c)3 status that serve crime victims and VOCA-funded organizations also are eligible to apply.
-Organizations, other than community coalitions, are required to have a DUNS number.
+Organizations, other than community coalitions, are required to have a 9-digit DUNS number.

 Applications from individuals will not be considered for funding.
 Individuals with innovative ideas related to this project are encouraged to work in partnership with an organization or community coalition.

 Generally, the types of activities funded under the NCVRW CAP program falls under one or more of the following categories:

 - a public event at which individual members of the general public physically attend in-person (e.g., candlelight vigils, information or resource fairs, 5k walk/runs, recognition ceremonies, memorial services);

 - mass media advertising (e.g., newspaper, radio, or television ads, billboards, mass transit or movie theatre ads, including social media);

 - the production, publication and distribution of printed materials (e.g., brochures, posters, victims’ rights cards, resource directories); and/or

 - the production and distribution of promotional giveaway items (e.g. bracelets, buttons, t-shirts, grocery/tote bags) that contain a message related to NCVRW.

 Allowable and Unallowable Activities